Kevin Kampl: RB Leipzig

 On 31 August 2017, Kampl joined RB Leipzig on a four-year contract for a transfer fee of €20 million.
+He made his debut for the club on 8 September 2017, setting up Timo Werner's second goal in a 2–0 win away at Hamburger SV.
+Five days later, he was part of the club's first ever starting eleven in the UEFA Champions League, a 1–1 draw with AS Monaco.

+On 20 September 2018, Kampl captained Leipzig for the first time in a UEFA Europa League match against his former club Salzburg.

+Kampl was part of the Leipzig team that made four DFB-Pokal finals in five years between 2019 and 2023, lifting the trophy in 2022 and 2023.
+Along with Willi Orban, Lukas Klostermann, Emil Forsberg, Konrad Laimer, Amadou Haidara and Marcel Halstenberg, he was one of seven players to have featured in all four of the club’s finals.

+On 19 October 2023, Kampl extended his contract with RB Leipzig until June 2026.

 International career

 Kampl made his senior debut for Slovenia on 12 October 2012, starting in a 2–0 away win against Cyprus.
 He scored his first goal on 6 September 2013 against Albania, which Slovenia won 1–0.
 Kampl scored his second goal in a UEFA Euro 2016 qualifying match against San Marino, the second of their 6–0 win.
 In October 2016, the Slovenian squad released a statement "condemning Kampl's absence from both games."
 In response, Kampl stated "Firstly, I always play with pride and happiness for Slovenia and I intend to do so in the future, and secondly, I have made it clear I will be available next time, I just need some rest now."

-Kampl retired from the national team in late 2018 due to personal reasons.
+Kampl retired from the national team in late 2018 for personal reasons.
 He earned 28 caps and scored 2 goals.